seynur/seynur-tools/restore_archive_for_splunk/README.md

 optional arguments:

   -h, --help                    show this help message and exit

   --restart_splunk              Splunk needs to be restarted to complete the rebuilding process

   --check_integrity             Checks the integrity of buckets to be rebuild

   --version                     show program's version number and exit

+  -t, --thaweddb                The path where the frozen buckets are moved to rebuild

+  -i, --index                   The index name where the buckets are rebuilt

+  -o, --oldest_time             The starting date of the logs to be returned from the archive

+  -n, --newest_time             The end date of logs to be returned from the archive

+  -s, --splunk_home             Splunk home path

+  -s3, --s3_path                The path where the frozen buckets are located in the S3

+  -s3b, --s3_default_bucket     Default S3 bucket name

 arguments:

   -f FROZENDB, --frozendb FROZENDB
                         Frozendb path where the frozen buckets are

-  -t THAWEDDB, --thaweddb THAWEDDB
-                        The path where the frozen buckets are moved to rebuild

-  -i INDEX, --index INDEX
-                        The index name where the buckets are rebuilt

-  -o OLDEST_TIME, --oldest_time OLDEST_TIME
-                        The starting date of the logs to be returned from the archive

-  -n NEWEST_TIME, --newest_time NEWEST_TIME
-                        The end date of logs to be returned from the archive

-  -s SPLUNK_HOME, --splunk_home SPLUNK_HOME
-                        Splunk home path
+### Restore Archive

 ```bash
 python3 splunk_restore_archive.py  -f "/opt/splunk/var/lib/splunk/wineventlog/frozendb/" -t "/opt/splunk/var/lib/splunk/archive_wineventlog/thaweddb/"